Skip to content

 How Lifetime Income Can Strengthen a Defined Benefit Strategy

-For retirees evaluating income-focused strategies, understanding what is the best retirement income annuity can help clarify how supplemental income fits into a broader plan.
+For retirees evaluating income-focused strategies, understanding what is the best retirement income annuity can help clarify how supplemental income fits into a broader plan and how to think about tradeoffs like liquidity and income certainty.

 Warning Signs Your Defined Benefit Plan May Not Be Enough

-If your defined benefit income does not adjust for inflation, provides limited survivor benefits, or covers only basic expenses, additional income planning may be necessary.
+If your defined benefit income does not adjust for inflation, provides limited survivor protection, or covers only basic expenses, additional income planning may be necessary.
+These are not “failures” of the plan—they are common design features that require coordination with other assets.

 How Diversified Insurance Brokers Helps Defined Benefit Plan Recipients